Ming-ComS342-ISU/test-our-repos/README.md

 Now, after the students pull the homework they should put their solution in:
  - [x] homework-X/student-solution   - by following this convention we minimize (almost eliminate) any source for merge conflicts when the students will have to pull the official-solutions.
+AND most importantly, once we have settled on a convention, we can build an automated framework to download all student homework.